The second in a series of interviews with the cast and creative team of Fast Track.

 Emma Dennis-Edwards plays Elaina:

-“I originally read Elaina during the rehearsed reading when I was on the North Wall outreach programme in 2012 and have loved the character ever since.
+“I originally read Elaina during the rehearsed reading when I was on The North Wall’s ArtsLab summer residency in 2012 and have loved the character ever since.

 The main challenges of playing Elaina is getting to grips with the darker side of the character.
 I personally love Elaina but I would be interested to see how the audience will react to her – she’s not exactly your nice girl next door.
 Getting to grips with Elaina’s ‘interesting’ taste in leggings has also been a bit of a challenge but I think I’m slowly getting used to her style!